adamdecaf/moov-go-client/client/README.md

-# Go API client for openapi
+# Go API client for client

-_Note_: The Moov API and services are under development and could introduce breaking changes while reaching a stable stus.
+_Note_: The Moov API and services are under development and could introduce breaking changes while reaching a stable status.
 We are looking for community feedback so please try out our code, [join the slack organization](https://slack.moov.io/) and give us some feedback!
 We announce releases on the [mailing list](https://groups.google.com/forum/#!forum/moov-users).

 The Moov API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 Our API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP authentication and HTTP verbs, which are understood by off-the-shelf HTTP clients.
 We support [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to interact securely with our API from client-side web applications (never expose your secret API key in any public website's client-side code).
 [JSON](http://www.json.org/) is returned by all API responses, including errors, although you can generate client code via [OpenAPI code generation](https://github.com/OpenAPITools/openapi-generator) or the [OpenAPI editor](https://editor.swagger.io/) to convert responses to appropriate language-specific objects.